wanglab-broad/CAST/README.md

 ```
 If `git` is unavailable:

-a.
-Download the package and unpack it
+1. Download the package and unpack it

-b. run the code:
+2. run the code:
 ```
 cd $package
 pip install -e .